aqa-alex/selenwright/README.md

 ### Video Recording
 * Any browser session can be saved to [H.264](https://en.wikipedia.org/wiki/H.264/MPEG-4_AVC) video ([example](https://www.youtube.com/watch?v=maB298oO5cI))
-* An API to list, download and delete recorded video files
+* An API to list, download, and delete recorded video files

 ### Convenient Logging

 * Any browser session logs are automatically saved to files - one per session
-* An API to list, download and delete saved log files
+* An API to list, download, and delete saved log files

 ### Lightweight and Lightning Fast
 Suitable for personal usage and in big clusters:
-* Consumes **10 times** less memory than Java-based Selenium server under the same load
+* Consumes **10 times** less memory than the Java-based Selenium server under the same load
 * **Small 6 Mb binary** with no external dependencies (no need to install Java)
 * **Browser consumption API** working out of the box
 * Ability to send browser logs to **centralized log storage** (e.g. to the [ELK-stack](https://logz.io/learn/complete-guide-elk-stack/))